Cray-HPE/docs-csm/operations/network/management_network/aruba/locator_led.md

 # Locator LED

-The Locator LED is an LED in the front of the chassis that you can turn on or make flash.
+The Locator LED is an LED in the front of the chassis that can be turned on or made to flash.
 This is a handy feature when guiding someone to the switch during a "remote hands" situation, such as asking an engineer to run a cable to the switch.

-## Configuration Commands
+## Configuration commands

 Enable LED: